bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 This code follows the pattern that we just established with the size control.
-We create a bunch of absolutely positioned window control links around the perimiter of the Yome layout.
-When someone clicks on the link we change the state by taking the chosen side and adding the string `"window"` to the `face` property or nulling it out.
+We create a bunch of absolutely positioned window control links around the perimeter of the Yome layout.
+When someone clicks on a link we change the state by taking the chosen side and adding the string `"window"` to the `face` property or nulling it out.

-And we'll add the window controls to our `widget` function:
+We'll add the window controls to our `widget` function:

 {% highlight javascript %}
 Yome.widget = (st) =>